DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Within the first few weeks, we'll remind you once more of the differences between the two pathways.
 Ultimately, you'll sit exactly the same exam paper, you'll go on exactly the same trips & will likely have exactly the same teachers.
 The one & only difference is within Year 2, where for a substantial period of time, students will study their optional topic of either Crime & Deviance or World Sociology (also known as International Development).

 We will need you to be on the correct pathway within the first few weeks of Yr1 though.
-If you're still unsure, a member of the sociology team will be happy to chat to you about the different pathways at enrolment.
+If you're still unsure, a member of the sociology team will be happy to chat with you about the different pathways at enrolment.

-There are endless careers linked with Sociology (please see below), however we're eager to ensure you develop a range of 'transferable skills' that you can draw upon throughout the rest of your career, regardless of whether Sociology becomes your chosen career path or not.
+There are endless careers linked with Sociology (please see below) however, we're eager to ensure you develop a range of 'transferable skills' that you can draw upon throughout the rest of your career, regardless of whether Sociology becomes your chosen career path or not.